ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 2. Click Add IT-system (DK: Tilslut it-system)
 3. Fill out the fields and select Identity Provider
 4. Add the SAML 2.0 down-party IdP-metadata in the Identity Provider tab.
-5. Fill out the rest and click Save (DK: Gem)
+5. Fill out the rest, accept the terms and click Save (DK: Gem)

 > Additionally, a federation agreement (DK: f&oslash;derationsaftaler) is required to enable the identity provider in Context Handler.